 As a graduate student, it can be tempting to hide behind an armoured cloak of protection, pretending that things like rejection – from peer-reviewed journals, from funding sources, from research assistantship positions – never happen.
 The face we want to show is a resilient one: a cheery, go-getter visage that shows the world (or at least your advisor) that you are eager and willing to put in the time and effort required to complete and excel in your postgraduate program.

-A couple of months ago, I was introduced to Dave Nicholls, Chair of the Critical Physiotherapy Network.
+Some time ago, I was introduced to Dave Nicholls, Chair of the Critical Physiotherapy Network.
 The Critical Physiotherapy Network is an organisation which has a lot of synergies with ISCHP, and Dave and I met to discuss how our respective organisations managed membership and communication issues.
 In the course of our conversation, he commented about blog posts, how they are easy and quick to write, why people should do this more often, and why most people don’t.
 I took him up on this and asked him to write a post about it for our blog, which he promptly did.
-Thank you Dave, some very good advice for our members.
-If this inspires you to write for our blog (and it is meant to), then please write something and send it off to one of our blog editors or commissioning editors – their addresses can be found on the Committee page or the Contact page).
+Read it below.

 We’re in the middle of a week of action against austerity led by Psychologists Against Austerity (PAA), are a group of psychologists that campaign against the UK government’s cuts to welfare and charity funding.
 PAA members use their knowledge on the evidence of the impact of austerity (see this recent review of austerity’s impact) as well as – for PAA clinicians – their knowledge of those with mental health problems – to demonstrate the increasing harm austerity is having on the UK population.
 Continue reading →